bjornmeansbear/lectureScripts/ClimateDesigners.md

 See how other designers are doing all this; share what you know -- how might factoring in climate change change business plans, materials, processes, career paths, tactics, etc. How can we share info, share resources, bring everyone along further and faster towards best practices, new ideas, repurposing old ideas, etc.

-you can be a climate designer by continuing to do your regular job -- maybe that's picking fonts, designing logos, creating publications or apps.
-The caveat now is to bring some other sets of criteria or constraints into decision making: materials that use less energy? typefaces that require less ink?
-It might mean that if you run your own studio you look for clients whose work might align socially or ecologically; maybe you go look for a job at a carbon sequestering company?
-It could also mean, if you are working in house in an office that seems ostensbily not related or connected to climate change directly that you just ask more questions, try to affect things in whatever ways you can...
+Be a climate designer by continuing to do your regular job:

+- Maybe that's picking fonts, designing logos, creating publications or apps.
+The caveat is in bringing new criteria and constraints into decision making: materials that use less energy? typefaces that require less ink? software and service providers that have sustainability initiatives? local, socially positive workforce?
+- If you run your own studio can you look for clients whose work or missions align socially and ecologically?
+- Maybe you go look for a job at a carbon sequestering company?
+- If you are working in-house in an office that seems ostensbily not related or connected to climate change you may just need to ask more questions… find where you can affect an outcome no matter how small.

-Oh, and if you do want a design job directly related to drawing down carbon, CD has you hooked up for that too... [climate base job board?]
+Oh, if you do want a design job directly related to drawing down carbon, Climate Designers has you hooked up for that too with the ClimateBase job board!

-### Pedagogy
+### Goal 2: Pedagogy

 Goal 2 is concerned with changing design pedagogy.

-Climate deisgners asks and hopes to answer questions like: How do you teach climate design? how do you integrate technical, social, scientific, philosophical work into design courses?
+What skills do students need to have in order to address our climate crisis?
+How can design educators support students as they start their path to becoming climate designers?
+How do you teach climate design? how do you integrate technical, social, scientific, philosophical work into design courses?
 How can we help introduce climate related concerns into design curriculum at large?

-Cliamte Designers' intial work on this front is to help provide projects, syllabi, course ideas & plans... so you can see what others are doing, how to bring this into a classroom and implement as and where possible in any design class/program.
+Climate Designers' intial work on this front is to help provide projects, syllabi, course ideas & plans.
+You can see what others are doing.
+Show how one migh† bring this into a classroom and implement as and where possible in any design class/program.

-Gather materials from our professorial colleagues already doing this in their courses, as well as generate new resources and new materials to help actually create "climate design" programs.
+Gather materials from our professorial colleagues already integrating climate design in their courses.
+And as our reousrces come together we also hope to actively generate new resources and new materials to help create "climate design" programs or curriculum arcs.

-In order to do this, we developed this list of questions:
-    1. What skills do students need to have in order to address our climate crisis?
-    2. How can design educators support students as they start their path to becoming climate designers?

-We're working on answering them...

 ## What does a Climate Designer make

+In broad strokes, that's what Climate Designers *is* -- perhaps now it might be useful to ponder more concretely how design outputs might evolve or change presuming you adopt "climate design" as a mindset?

-That book idea that helped connect Eric and Marc and I, it is an example of the kind of work I hope Climate Designers might help concept, make and develop.
-Designers envisioning objects from a possible future; a future where spaceship earth has been resotred to a safe operating amount of CO2, and then trying to make them real to signal a sea change for society.
+Let's go back to the beginning -- That book idea that helped connect Eric and Marc and I. It's an example of the kind of work I hope Climate Designers might help concept, make and develop.
+Designers envisioning objects from a possible future; a future where spaceship earth is restored to it's safe operating levels of CO2.
+Having envisioned this future, envisioned design objects from this future, trying to make them real signals a sea change for society and culture at large.

+While a sequestering book isn't likely to exist anytime soon (it turns out that many chemicals required to air capture carbon are caustic; and they don't necessarily keep the carbon and get rid of the other stuff, so the idea of turning black over time wasn't probably going to happen either!?), even just the idea of an object like it can be useful.

-While a sequestering book isn't likely to exist anytime soon, as even the idea of an object it does something useful.
-Bringing an object like that into someone's periphery, you can't help but recognize and acknowledge CO2 in the atmosphere in a new way.
-This book would require the absorption of some amount of CO2 to turn the ink black... that then becomes a symbol for X quantity of carbon and starts to help one tangiably understand what is otherwise so ephemeral and so big it can be hard to grasp.
+Bringing an object like that into someone's periphery, one can't help but recognize and acknowledge CO2 in the atmosphere in a new way.
+This book would require the absorption of some amount of CO2 to become legible -- that then becomes a symbol for X quantity of carbon and starts to help one tangiably understand what is otherwise so ephemeral and so big it can be hard to grasp.

-That too was the goal of this idea: amager bakke ring...
-The idea for Amager Bakke's smoke stack was that it would be shut by default...
+That too was the goal of and idea Bjarke Ingles Group had for Amager Bakke.
+Amager Bakke's smoke stack was that it would be shut by default...
 CO2 and water vapor would be intentionally trapped in the smokestack.
-Upon 1 ton of CO2 being collected in the smokestack, a ring is puffed into the sky. …
+Upon 1 ton of CO2 being collected in the smokestack, a ring is puffed into the sky. … Again, we're using desing to tangibly communicate something important about climate change -- how can we start fathoming how much CO2 we are releasing? how to visualize what 416ppm vs 350ppm means so its not just invisible, ephemeral, intagible...

-This is part of a larger idea I like to call "Signs signaling Sustainability."
-This is the real opportunity for Designers taking climate action -- how can you turn every designed object into a sign to signal sustainability...

-what if we take all these solutions from drawdown as ways to judge "good" design? or as ways to figure out who or what to design?
-Designs that fit into any of those criteria become "climate designs"

 ## Signs signaling Sustainability (NOT greenwashing)

+I like to call objects like these "Signs signaling Sustainability."
+This is the real opportunity for Designers taking climate action -- how can you turn every designed object into a sign to signal sustainability... make tangible, make understandable something important about climate change and bring it directly into your design work.
+This is doable no matter the project, no matter the prompt.

+So these two examples I just gave you focus on this "visualizing CO2" aspect.
+But, there are other aspects of sustainability one might also signal.
+Marie's work on solar.lowtechmagazine.com for instance...
+Curry's work on the water line project...

 the designs communicate additional information to you; they signal some large idea or seachange.

-Take for instance Graham Coreil Allens "Reverberation Crosswalks"

-On the surface, these are fun, brightly colored crosswalks -- paint on cement and asphalt; not particularly innovative or special in the "new materials" or "direct carbon capture" front...
-But then, take a look at project draw down... walkable cities is in their table of most effective strategies at 50th is overall reduction/draw down capability...
-With this higher level view, well suddenly a project like reverberations crosswalks becomes a climate design project; it signals a more sustainable way forward.
-Around this school suddenly becomes more walkable.
-You now notice the crosswalks, and are hopefully more likely to walk yourself... these are cheap, fast, easy to do, can be customized for region, culture, available materials, etc. AND can help make more people walk in the citiy...
-Bam!

-so...

-Use solar.lowtechmagazine.com as an example?

-Curry's high water line sculptures as an example?

-Tattfoo's SOS outfit

-Ecovention Inks / color palette

-[Return to the halo?]
-Amager Bakke as an example?

-## Where else to get inspired
+## Where else to get inspired / DrawDown as SSS resource?

 I am particularly *drawn* to DrawDown.org.